Bustin' Loose (film)

 Bustin' Loose is a 1981 American road comedy-drama film starring Richard Pryor and Cicely Tyson.
-It was directed by Oz Scott and Michael Schultz (uncredited) and written by Pryor, Lonne Elder III, and Roger L. Simon.
+It was directed by Oz Scott and Michael Schultz (uncredited) and written by Pryor (story), Lonne Elder III (adaptation), and Roger L. Simon (screenplay).
 Along with starring Pryor and Tyson, the film also features Robert Christian and George Coe.
 Bustin' Loose was produced by Michael S. Glick and Pryor.

 Plot

-Joe Braxton (Richard Pryor) is a convict who violates his parole after a failed attempt to lift a bunch of televisions from a store in Philadelphia.
-After a dramatic attempt at reverse psychology with the judge (Bill Quinn), he is given a second chance at parole, and his parole-officer, Donald (Robert Christian), has him do something for him.
+Joe Braxton is a convict who violates his parole after a failed attempt to lift a bunch of televisions from a store in Philadelphia.
+After a dramatic attempt at reverse psychology with the judge, he is given a second chance at parole, and his parole-officer, Donald, has him do something for him.

-Donald is also involved with school teacher Vivian Perry (Cicely Tyson), whose school was just closed down by the city due to budget cuts.
+Donald is also involved with school teacher Vivian Perry, whose school was just closed down by the city due to budget cuts.
 While most of the children have been relocated, eight special needs students have yet to be relocated.
 Vivian decides to take them to her aunt's farm in rural Washington.
 Donald is against it, and at first gets Joe to tell her the old bus she planned on using would not work.
 However, that blows up in his face, but Donald then decides to have Joe go ahead and drive the bus to Washington.

-As Joe, Vivian, and the kids ride the bus, the past lives and ailments of the kids are told:
+As Joe, Vivian and the kids ride the bus, the past lives and ailments of the kids are told: